 The kids will have fun sending toy cars or balls down their own cardboard ramp that you can make from leftover boxes.
 It’s the perfect way to recycle and entertain the kids!

 Grab some boxes and get ready to play with this easy DIY activity for kids.
 You can make the ramp for them or your kiddos can join in and help create it.
-It doesn’t take very long to make and
+It doesn’t take very long to make.
+With just a few steps, you can make your child a DIY Cardboard Box Ramp that will entertain them for hours as they PLAY with cars and trucks!

 All my kids (age 9, 7, 1) had fun sending cars down the ramp but my littlest guy couldn’t get enough of it.
 The cars went up, down, and sometimes sideways as he played.